YaxuanSeanZhang/yaxuanseanzhang.github.io/content/project/gender-travel/index.md

 ---
 title: Gender Discrepancies in Mobility Patterns
-summary: Gender Differences in Travel Behaviors: An Intersectional Perspective
+summary: An Intersectional Perspective of Gender Differences in Travel Behaviors
 tags:
   - Mobility
   - ML Stats